-We’ve got a quick How-To for you today all about pillows.
-While most people are quite diligent with washing sheets and pillowcases, our pillows can often get overlooked when laundry day comes around.
+How clean is the place where you rest your head at night?
+While most people are quite diligent about washing sheets and pillowcases, our pillows can often get overlooked when laundry day comes around.
 Over time, sweat, oils, dead skin cells, and more can seep through your pillowcase and build up on your pillow.
 This build up is a breeding ground for dust mites and nasty bacteria, so it’s important to give your pillows some regular TLC.
 Brian Sansoni, Senior Vice President of Communications, Outreach, and Membership at the American Cleaning Institute, recommends washing them at least every three months (four times a year) to ensure that your pillows are consistently in their best shape.
 But how do you wash pillows without ruining them?
 Can you wash pillows in a washing machine, or do they need to be washed by hand?
 Dropps is here to help with our complete guide to how to wash pillows.

-How to Wash Polyester or Down and Feather Pillows
+How to Wash Polyester, Down, and Feather Pillows

 How to Wash Foam Pillows

-- The foam part of the pillow cannot go into the washing machine!
-Not to fret, though, you can use a vacuum to get rid of any dust, or choose the tumble setting in the dryer on the no-heat or air-only cycle for 20 minutes.
+Foam pillows can’t go in the washing machine, but they can still use a good clean!
+Use a vacuum to get rid of any dust, or choose the tumble setting in the dryer on the no-heat or air-only cycle for 20 minutes.

-- Spot clean any soiled areas with a cloth dipped in a mild soap solution.
+Spot clean any soiled areas with a cloth dipped in a mild soap solution.
 Our Ultra Concentrated Detergent is perfect for spot cleaning.
 Lightly rinse with a damp cloth.
-(Note: wet foam tears easily, so be gentle!)
+Wet foam tears easily, so be gentle!

-- Allow the pillow to air dry completely before putting it back on the bed or couch.
+Allow the pillow to air dry completely before putting it back on the bed or couch.
 If you can dry them in direct sunlight, that’s even better!
 Do not put foam pillows in the dryer–they run the risk of catching fire when exposed to high heat!

 - Washing two pillows at a time will help keep the washer balanced, ensuring a thorough clean.